khushboojoshi3/Videochat-application/README.md

 ![ss4](https://user-images.githubusercontent.com/64426164/125461536-e1a289d6-6f1e-4c95-bd0e-8551cc8f6c90.PNG)

-4. Other functionalities - Users are provided with different functionalities such as mute/unmute audio hide camera/show camera, leave room and chat box.
+4. Other functionalities - Users are provided with different functionalities such as mute/unmute audio, hide camera/show camera, leave room and chat box.

    Chat box- Firstly both users will enter their username and after that they can send messages to each other.
 Their messages can be seen in the output window along with their user names.